Space Rocket Launch

 Date: February 6, 2018

-This launch was performed by Rocket Lab as the first commercial launch of the company.
+This blastoff was performed by Rocket Lab as the first commercial launch of the company.

 Mission Name: “It’s Business Time”